Flemish people: Religion

-Approximately 75% of the Flemish people are by baptism assumed Roman Catholic, though a still diminishing minority of less than 8% attends Mass on a regular basis and nearly half of the inhabitants of Flanders are agnostic or atheist.
+Approximately 75% of the Flemish people are by baptism assumed Roman Catholic; however, a still-diminishing minority of less than 8% attends Mass on a regular basis and nearly half of the inhabitants of Flanders are agnostic or atheist.
 A 2006 inquiry in Flanders showed 55% chose to call themselves religious and 36% believe that God created the universe.

 National symbols

 The official flag and coat of arms of the Flemish Community represents a black lion with red claws and tongue on a yellow field (or a lion rampant sable armed and langued gules).
 A flag with a completely black lion had been in wide use before 1991 when the current version was officially adopted by the Flemish Community.
 That older flag was at times recognized by government sources (alongside the version with red claws and tongue).
-Today, only the flag bearing a lion with red claws and tongue is recognized by Belgian law, while the flag with the all black lion is mostly used by Flemish separatist movements.
+Today, only the flag bearing a lion with red claws and tongue is recognized by Belgian law, while the flag with the all-black lion is mostly used by Flemish separatist movements.
 The Flemish authorities also use two logos of a highly stylized black lion which show the claws and tongue in either red or black.
 The first documented use of the Flemish lion was on the seal of Philip d'Alsace, count of Flanders of 1162.
 As of that date the use of the Flemish coat of arms (or a lion rampant sable) remained in use throughout the reigns of the d'Alsace, Flanders (2nd) and Dampierre dynasties of counts.
 The motto "Vlaanderen de Leeuw" (Flanders the lion) was allegedly present on the arms of Pieter de Coninck at the Battle of the Golden Spurs on July 11, 1302.
 After the acquisition of Flanders by the Burgundian dukes the lion was only used in escutcheons.
 It was only after the creation of the United Kingdom of the Netherlands that the coat of arms (surmounted by a chief bearing the Royal Arms of the Netherlands) once again became the official symbol of the new province East Flanders.